mikosik/smooth-build/doc/tutorial.md

 to value of different type unless the former is convertible to the latter.
 First let's discuss all types available in smooth language.

-#### Basic types
+#### Base types
-Basic types are predefined by the language (cannot be defined by user).
+Base types are predefined by the language (cannot be defined by user).
-Currently, we have following basic types: String, Bool, Blob, Nothing.
+Currently, we have following base types: String, Bool, Blob, Nothing.
 Others (like Int) will be added before smooth reaches version 1.0.

 ##### _Bool_